CrocoFactory/sensei/docs/learn/user_guide/params_response.md

         ```

 3) And unpack `{"name":  "alex", "id":  1, "city":  "Manchester"}` to `User`, `{"name":  "bob", "id":  2, "city":  "London"}`
-       to `User`, etc. As a result you will have list of `User` objects.
+       to `User`, etc. As a result, you will have a list of `User` objects.
        ```python
        [User(id=1, name='alex', city='Manchester'), User(id=2, name='bob', city='London'), ...]
        ```

-The algorithm above is what Sensei returns, when you provide `list[<BaseModel>]` response type.
+The algorithm above is what Sensei does when you provide a `list[<BaseModel>]` response type.

 /// info
-Here `<BaseModel>` is a placeholder, that should be substituted by class name of model, inherited from `BaseModel`.
+Here `<BaseModel>` is a placeholder, that should be substituted by the class name of the model, inherited from `BaseModel`.
 ///

 This response type is better than `list[dict]`, because validations of `BaseModel` are
 performed.

 /// tip
-Most probably, you will not find a situation, where JSON is represented as `list`.
+Most probably, you will not find a situation, where JSON is represented as a `list`.
 But a list can be wrapped in a field, such as "data".
 You can use this type in combination with `__finalize_json__` hook, that we will cover in
 [Preparers/Finalizers](/learn/user_guide/preparers_finalizers.html).